Elements of Supervision

 Firstly, each ECR faculty member is assigned to a mentor who offers general supervision support and is approachable for consultation in challenging supervision situations.
 Secondly, IMPRS will offer a monthly supervisors’ lunch.
 During such lunches a typical challenging supervision situation will be addressed and discussed among peers.

-In addition, IMPRS CoNI defines standards for supervision quality and communicates this to all members of the TACs (in line with the supervision agreement).
+In addition, the IMPRS on Cognitive NeuroImaging defines standards for supervision quality and communicates this to all members of the TACs (in line with the supervision agreement).
 Compliance with those standards is monitored through multilevel measurements (surveys completed by students, independent TAC supervisors, and the Coordinator).
 In the context of a Board meeting, supervision performance of each faculty member will be discussed annually.
 In case of problems, appropriate measures will be taken including consultations, mentoring, and training.
 If the issue cannot be resolved, it may also lead to revoking the faculty membership.